techlahoma/broadcasting/Streaming/Streaming-Instructions.md

   user group leader doesn't have a preference 5 minutes usually works well)
 * Make sure countdown is up in live frame and start streaming
 * **Test the microphone and listen to the audio on Twitch**
+    * If no audio on Twitch, unplug the USB on the back of the mixer board and plug it back in.

 ### Ending the Stream
 * Switch to the *Ending* slide in OBS